vcflib/vcflib/doc/vcfdistance.md

 # SYNOPSIS

-./build/**vcfdistance** [customtagname] < [vcf file] adds a tag to each variant record which indicates the distance to the nearest variant. (defaults to BasesToClosestVariant if no custom tag name is given.
+**vcfdistance** [customtagname] < [vcf file] adds a tag to each variant record which indicates the distance to the nearest variant. (defaults to BasesToClosestVariant if no custom tag name is given.

 # DESCRIPTION